ktdreyer/jenkins-job-wrecker/README.rst

      JJW_USERNAME=alfredo JJW_PASSWORD=go-tamaulipas jjwrecker -s
      http://jenkins.ceph.com

+If you receive the error ``Don't know how to handle a non-empty <actions> element.``, you have actions in your xml for that job (probably from plugins).
+If you know that you don't need this information in your JJB yml job config, try the ``-a`` flag.

 If your Jenkins instance is using HTTPS and protected by a custom CA, add the CA's public cert to your system certificate store: